 If you feel you can make some searches yourself and spend some time looking for them, do this first:

 Call the police and let them know you want to report a missing person.
-They will ask you lots of questions.
-If you have time, it might be a good idea to write down some of your answers before you call, so you feel prepared.
+If you have time it is a good idea to write down some information about the situation so you are better prepared when you speak to the police as they are likely to ask for lots of information.
 Read more about the things they want to know.

 If you have been out of touch with a family member for awhile and would like to be reunited, our Lost Contact tracing service may be able to try to help you reconnect.